LBroKerR/Console-operation-system-demo/README.md

 main.cpp only needs for console application.

 TO DO:{
   Integrate to esp32! done!
-Look after in SerialTask_IDE folder.
+Look after in Serial_Task_ESP32 folder.
-  Change Serial_Task.h and .cpp to OOP cpp class, which use the clean code steps!
+  Change Serial_Task.h and .cpp to OOP cpp class, which use the clean code steps! //Function.h .cpp not compatible, therefor stay like that.//
-  Create interupt in the new SerialTaskHandler objet for get data frame from serial port if avaible!
+  Create interupt in the new SerialTaskHandler objet for get data frame from serial port if avaible! //Use PuTTY, and it's serial unstablity //
 }

 IF YOU USE:{
   Create external function in Menufunction.h, and .cpp Build up the menu system in Serial_Task.cpp init function. //Use it as I did.
 Use my code as an example!
+  Recommended to Install PuTTY!
 }